Apple says iPhone X pre-orders are 'off the charts'

 Analysts have cautioned that production of the phone was below target, due to difficulties in producing the TrueDepth camera system, which houses sophisticated cameras and sensors making it possible to unlock the phone using Face ID.

 Wireless carriers in the United States and Canada have reported slow third-quarter customer upgrades.
-While some expect a pickup after the iPhone X goes on sale in November, others cautioned that phone’s $999 price tag could weigh on demand.

 Major promotions on the iPhone X from U.S. carriers have yet to materialize, and in some cases, the offers have been even less generous than what was available for the iPhone 8, said Walter Piecyk, an analyst at BTIG in a research note on Thursday.
+The base price for the phone is $999.

 He noted that Sprint Corp’s iPhone X promotion of $350 in savings for trading in an eligible device was the most aggressive but still lower than what it offered for last year’s launch of the iPhone 7.

-Shares of Apple were up 2.9 percent at $161.96 in morning trading in New York.
+“Our prices reflect the fact that no matter a customer’s desired plan or carrier, or whether a customer is on a business or personal plan, they are able to get a phone the way they want at Best Buy,” Best Buy spokeswoman Carly Charlson said.

+“Our customers have told us they want this flexibility and sometimes that has a cost.”

-Additional reporting by Munsif Vengattil in Bengaluru; editing by Patrick Graham and Saumyadeb Chakrabarty
+Additional reporting by Munsif Vengattil, Aishawarya Venugopal and Subrat Patnaik in Bengaluru and Stephen Nellis in San Fransisco; editing by Saumyadeb Chakrabarty and Mary Milliken